THE ZARGHAMI REPORT

 Highlights

-• Sales improved from last year, but the small number of closings makes monthly changes more sensitive to sales mix.
+• Median and average prices both rose, although the small number of sales makes monthly pricing more sensitive to sales mix.

-• Homes continued to take longer to sell, showing that buyers had time to compare options.
+• Homes took considerably longer to sell, showing that buyers remained selective despite tighter supply.

 Market Conditions